 Later would begin my work with them when I entered my teen years, but that hadn’t begun yet.
 The “popular” girls, thought I was so weird because all I ever thought about were animals.
 They bullied me endlessly about that and I would just ignore them and keep focused on reading my animal book, or playing with my toy animals – they wouldn’t dare taunt me if my “real” dog was present as she was a fiercely loyal little girl named Floppsy and quite scary if you didn’t know her.

-One of our students at the American Council of Animal Naturopathy, Cheryl Olmstead, read my Quail Call post and made a badge for me which you see in the sidebar to honor my Weird Animal Girl (W.A.G.) integration!
+One of our students at the American Council of Animal Naturopathy, Cheryl Olmstead, read my Quail Call post and made a badge for me to honor my Weird Animal Girl (W.A.G.) integration!

 In addition, as I began posting things on Facebook that go along with the whole W.A.G. thinking, then I would tag friends I knew would get it.
 Those girls that got made fun of because they so loved animals and were focused on them when they were growing up.